-David Warner struggled to get out of bed amid fears he would never play for his country again, the critics who say he doesn’t belong, and the lasting stain on his reputation are mere details consigned to history.
+The struggles to get out of bed amid fears he would never play for his country again, the critics who say he doesn’t belong, and the lasting stain on his reputation are mere details consigned to history.

-The damaging ball-tampering saga had seen one of world cricket’s most devastating batsmen exiled from the game’s biggest stage as three men bore the brunt of a punishment far heftier than the crime.
+Australian cricket’s damaging ball-tampering saga had seen one of the world’s most devastating batsmen exiled from the game’s biggest stage as three men bore the brunt of a punishment far heftier than the crime.

 If not for his wife Candice, perhaps we would never have seen Warner back in green and gold.
 Perhaps we would never have seen the superstar batsman again at the peak of his powers.